AmandaCIdev/JS-Hackathon-Quizmasters/README.md

 - Multiple Rounds: Selection of quiz themes to add each of the 3 rounds, adding variety and excitement.

-- Colours: Enhance the UX for question to reveal the correct answer and then updates the score.
+- Enhance the UX: for question to reveal the correct answer and then updates the score.

 - Play again: Button added at the end of quiz so users have a good UX experience.